Could A Trust Assist Beneficiaries With A House?

 |

 Pwning a house allows many people to build the bulk of their personal equity.
 When writing a will, a home reflects one of the most important assets the testator could leave to a beneficiary.
-Owning a home with tremendous responsibilities and numerous costs.
+Owning a home comes with tremendous responsibilities and numerous costs.
 So, a testator may wonder if a beneficiary is up to the ownership duties.
-Perhaps putting the home in a trust is the preferable option.
+Perhaps putting the home in a trust is the preferred option.

 Real estate and estate planning trusts